JaneliaSciComp/jacs-cm/docs/BasicUsage.md

 ## Initial Setup

 You will need Docker and Docker Compose.
-Installing [Docker on Scientific Linux 7](InstallingDockerSL7.md) is standardized to make it easier to deploy JACS on these systems.
+Installing [Docker on Oracle Linux 8](InstallingDockerOL8.md) is standardized to make it easier to deploy JACS on these systems.
 For other architectures, please refer to the Docker documentation.

 Next, create a .env.config file which defines the environment (usernames, passwords, etc.) You can copy the template to get started:
 ```